Skip To Main Content

 Breadcrumb

-Free and Low-Cost Summer Activities for Students and Families
+Free and Low-Cost Resources and Summer Activities for Students and Families

-Free and Low-Cost Summer Activities for Students and Families
+Free and Low-Cost Resources and Summer Activities for Students and Families

 Wall that says Play and has a rack of balls in front of it

-Summer 2025 is officially underway and the San Diego County Office of Education has compiled a list of free and low-cost activities to help youth and families thrive.
+Summer 2026 is officially underway and the San Diego County Office of Education has compiled a list of free and low-cost resources and activities to help youth and families thrive.

-With schools on break, if you don't know where your family's next meal is coming from, help is available across the county.
-Food distributions are held regularly to get food to youth and families in need.
+Many students in San Diego County rely on their schools and districts for meals during the year and the need for nutrition support continues during the summer months.
 There are several ways to find sites in your community that serve meals to kids up to age 18 at no cost.
 Families can use these tools to find sites outside their community if travelling during the summer.

 No Kid Hungry